-- In Star Trek: Enterprise, Denobulans like Dr. Phlox don't sleep for a full year outside their six-day hibernation cycles.
+- Star Trek: Enterprise:, Denobulans like Dr. Phlox don't sleep for a full year outside their six-day hibernation cycles.
 When a medical emergency forces the crew to wake Phlox up from hibernation, the results are hilarious.

 - The Suite Life on Deck: When the gang locks themselves in the engine room to stop the ship from running into a pod of whales moving by, Moseby tells them that they're going to be left without air-conditioning — something that takes a toll on all of them.
 As the heat rises during their sit-in, Marcus gets so hungry and exhausted that he falls for London's obvious ploy to get in by pretending to be a pizza delivery guy.
 She successfully gets in, but since it was London, she didn't really have a plan on getting them out of the engine room.

 - Tweenies: Happens with Milo in Bad Mood.

 - Victorious: Exploited.
 Tori starts seeing a mysterious girl named Ponnie around school, who disappears whenever other people are around.
 Since she's tired after working on her school projects and being kept up at night by her sick sister, her friends assume this trope is in play and that she just needs to get some rest.
 Turns out, Ponnie is real and is deliberately trying to make it look like Tori is crazy.